ninjapiratetx/crowdstreet/README.md

 # Future work
-bug - move the refresh to defaults to press Captacha bug - making the test flakey.  need to add a check to it's cliked.  while  not click agaign Get find capatch to work - You may have to frame it still
+bug - move the refresh to defaults to press Captacha bug - making the test flakey.  need to add a check to it's cliked.  while  not click agaig *workarouhd if doesn't click in the automated chromen Get find capatch to work - You may have to frame it still